 fbpx

-As the highest point in the Great Smoky Mountains National Park and in Tennessee, Clingmans Dome towers at 6,643 feet tall.
-Located along the state-line ridge, Clingmans Dome is a popular park destination.
+Kuwohi (formerly known as Clingmans Dome) is one of the most popular spots in Great Smoky Mountains National Park with more than 650,000 visitors per year.
+Kuwohi towers at 6,643 feet tall, making it the tallest point in Tennessee and the third-highest summit east of the Mississippi River.
 Situated on a summit, the observation tower offers stunningly expansive views of the Smoky Mountains as far as the eye can see.
 Those who make their way to the top are awarded with panoramic 360-degree views of one of the largest protected areas of land in the eastern United States.

 Views from the top of the observation tower are spectacular when days are clear.
 The view can expand over 100 miles in every direction and into seven states.